ENG 501 - Structure of the English Language

 Hours: 3

-Digital Humanities: A study of theories and methods relating to the use of computational and digital tools to pursue questions of research and teaching in the humanities.
+A study of theories and methods relating to the use of computational and digital tools to pursue questions of research and teaching in the humanities.
 The course will explore the ways in which technologies are complex, socially situated, and political tools through which humans act and make meaning.
-The course may focus on specific disciplinary questions relating to research or pedagogy, or may take an interdisciplinary or transdisciplinary approach.
 May be repeated for credit when the emphasis changes.
-General familiarity with the Internet is suggested, but no prior knowledge of digital humanities or programming knowledge is required.

 Hours: 3

-Professing English - Three semester hours Primarily for English doctoral students, English 615 is an introduction to the profession of English—that is, the process by which one becomes a professional.
+Primarily for English doctoral students, English 615 is an introduction to the profession of English—that is, the process by which one becomes a professional.
 Issues covered will include the curriculum vita, abstracts, dissertation proposals, dissertations, the job search, the research process beyond graduate school.
 The course will also include history of English as a part of the college curriculum.
 This course is required of all doctoral students.
-Graded on a satisfactory (S) and unsatisfactory (U) basis
+Graded on a satisfactory (S) and unsatisfactory (U) basis.
+This is an approved doctoral research tools course.

 ENG 620 - Adaptations to Film